Har Har Gange

 Har Har Gange is a 1979 Bollywood film directed by Babubhai Mistri.
 It stars Neera, Ashish Kumar, Anjana Mumtaz in the lead roles.
 The music is composed by Ravindra Jain and the lyrics are penned by Bharat Vyas.
 It is a color remake of the 1968 black and white movie sharing the same title and the story.
 The movie is an adaptation of Skanda Purana.

 Plot

-Distraught after the death of his wife Sati(incarnation of Adishaki), Shiva isolates himself and becomes immersed in deep meditation.
+Distraught after the death of his wife Sati (incarnation of Adishakti), Shiva isolates himself and becomes immersed in deep meditation.
 To restore order, Adishakti takes birth as Ganga and Uma.
 Uma undertakes arduous austerities to break Shiva's penance to beget the prophesied child to slay Taraka, while Ganga is brought to heaven where she becomes a celestial river coursing the heavens, purifying anything she touches.